brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 \end{align}
 $$

-Thus, each approximation algorithm for the MSTP with bound $\alpha$ gives an algorithm with bound α for the General Steiner Tree.
+Thus, each approximation algorithm for the STP with bound $\alpha$ gives an algorithm with bound $\alpha$ for the MSTP.

 ## An approximation algorithm